 So, what should you do if you want on the spot help when using the health service?
 The NHS expects all members of staff to listen and respond to you to the best of their ability.
 But sometimes, you may wish to talk to someone employed especially to help you.
 The Patient Advice and Liaison Service, known as PALS, has been introduced to ensure that the NHS listens to patients, their relatives, carers and friends, and answers their questions and resolves their concerns as quickly as possible.

 PALS also helps the NHS to improve services by listening to what matters to patients and their loved ones and making changes, when appropriate.

 If you would like more information about PALS, the functions it is intended to provide and the standards it should strive to achieve , follow this link.

 You have the right to be registered with a GP.
 You have the right to receive healthcare based on your health needs.
 You have the right to confidentiality and to be treated with respect and dignity.
 You have the right to receive information on the care you are receiving and be part of the decision making process of that care.

 You have the right to accept or refuse treatment.
 You have the right to make a complaint about the care you receive.
-You have the right of access to your medical records, although there may be a small charge for this.
+You have the right of access to your medical records.

 You also have the responsibility to be on time for your appointments (or cancel them if no longer required), treat the Practice staff and other visitors to the practice with respect and consideration (violence or abuse is totally unacceptable, such behaviour may result in the patient being removed from our lists), follow the advice that has been given to you (including taking medications prescribed), use services appropriately and to look after your own healthcare.